Israel–Morocco relations: Gaza war

+Moroccan Jewish community

-Jews have a long historical presence in Morocco, where they are presently the largest Jewish community in the Arab World.
+Jews have a long historical presence in Morocco, where they are presently the largest Jewish community in the Arab world.
 The Moroccan government has tolerated its Jewish community, even after the establishment of the State of Israel in 1948, facilitating the secret tie between Israel and Morocco.
 Moroccan-organized Jewish emigration to Israel continued while the kingdom still managed to maintain strong ties with the Israeli government through its remaining Jews.
 Moroccan mellahs (Jewish Quarters) also exist in some cities.

 Morocco is the only Arab nation to have a Jewish museum, which has been praised by Moroccans and Jewish communities alike.
 A large community of Moroccan Jews live around the world.

+Post-normalization relationship

+Military rapprochement

+In July 2022, it was the first time that the Chief of the Israeli Army, Aviv Kochavi, made an official visit to Morocco, strengthening their strategic and military alliance.

+In June 2023, Israel participated for the first time in the African Lion military manoeuvres.
+According to the Israeli military spokesperson, "A delegation of 12 soldiers and officers from the Golani Reconnaissance Battalion left Israel on Sunday to take part in the African Lion 2023 manoeuvres, which are taking place in Morocco".
+However, the previous year, the Israeli army participated in African Lion as international military observers, which means that its soldiers did not take part in the exercises.

+Official visits

+On June 7, 2023, Amir Ohana (himself of Moroccan origin), the leader of the Israeli parliament affiliated with Likud (a right-wing party), made the first official visit to the Moroccan parliament, marking a historic milestone as the first visit to a Muslim country.
+This visit took place on a symbolic date, referring to the Six-Day War, also known as the Naksa.
+However, there were also protests held to express opposition to this visit.